 Perform 10 reps with the right leg.
 Switch sides and perform 10 reps with the left leg.

-For more information on how to super charge the ab crunch, contact Maurie Cofman, CMES, CES, TBMM-CES, Personal Trainer, Certified Medical Exercise Specialist, Health Coach and Corrective Exercise Specialist in the St. Louis, Brentwood, and Clayton, MO area.
+For more information on how to super charge the ab crunch, contact Maurie Cofman, C.E.S. personal trainer in St. Louis, Brentwood, and Clayton, MO.